 of the blog is the claim that the century we live in may very well be the deciding time for the future of humanity, driven by Transformative AI.
 Through this series the author forecast more than a 10% chance we'll see transformative AI within 15 years (by 2036); a ~50% chance we'll see it within 40 years (by 2060); and a ~2/3 chance we'll see it this century (by 2100).

 It delves into the concept of Digital Human Brains.
 A Duplicator.
 Thinking of Shadow Clones of Naruto, this argument by Holden is effectively materialized in my thoughts like VR.
 The concept is often tackled by the Sci-Fi culture and the writer is aware of their themes.
-In contrast, this piece centred around the economic explosion and productivity feedback loop that can be reactivated by the Duplicators; hopefully, creating solace for the unprivileged economies.
+In contrast, this piece centered forecasts skeptical analysis around the economic explosion and productivity feedback loop that can be reactivated by the Duplicators; hopefully, creating solace for the unprivileged economies.

 And sure enough, if such a feat is achieved, space expansion would be urgent.